nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 This section highlights the team effort to build _Common Cents_ from AB3.
 While it was not easy, it was a fufilling and valuable experience for all of us.

 ### Effort
-* Total of 10kLoC written.
+* Total of 10k LoC written.
-* Total 245 hours of work: 7 hours spent per person (total 5 of us) per week.
+* Total 245 hours of work: 7 hours spent per person per week (total 5 of us).
 * ~30 pages of UG
 * ~40 pages of DG